brighthive/roi-toolkit/README.md

 # Introduction

 The costs of education are rising considerably faster than inflation.
-Students and their families make sizable investments--of time, tuition, and foregone earnings--but see a wide range returns.
+Students and their families make sizable investments--of time, tuition, and foregone earnings--but see a wide range of returns.
 Wage, employment, completion, and satisfaction outcomes vary dramatically, and students often lack the data necessary to make informed educational choices that can lead to a better future.

 Universities, job training programs, policymakers, and workforce organizations face a similarly challenging information environment.
 Without clear data on student outcomes, institutions are sometimes flying blind: they lack the ability to rigorously evaluate and compare different programs.
 Without this capacity, it can be difficult to pinpoint areas of improvement and identify key shortcomings.
 Without reliable data on which areas need improvement, in other words, it's hard to know how to improve.